Utkarsh1504/DSA-Java/lessons/flowchart.md

 - **Decision**: The decision of the flowchart.
 - **Arrow**: The arrow that connects the process to the decision.

-Lets understand the flowchart by looking at the following flowchart.
+Let's understand the flowchart by looking at the following flowchart.
 [img](#flowchart)
 [img](#flowchart)